 “We worked with the district to create a community of belonging by implementing strategies to build social-emotional skills, equity, and restorative practices.
 We helped them build structures, systems, and necessary supports to implement best practices and fidelity measures to create sustainable change,” explains Kasey Dill, Marketing Manager at CLS.
 In order to memorialize their successful in-person training programs and consultation work, as Kasey explains it, CLS created on-demand learning modules that are always available for the district.
 These modules help maintain and sustain the cohesive culture, whether to onboard staff or provide extra support and learning opportunities.
 In another school district, their leadership team wanted CLS to train their staff on trauma and responsiveness before the start of the school year so they could better empathize and respond to students who have dealt with traumatic incidents in their life.
 CLS created three online modules that were incorporated into a learning management system (LMS), with the necessary materials to support the program.
 “These resources were made accessible to everyone within the district, inclusive of all staff – bus drivers, custodians, superintendents, the school board, teachers…” adds Gail.
 What made this situation successful and unique was that CLS was able to provide the district with a way to train 2,000+ staff within a 2-3 week period of time - a much faster and economical approach than previously planned.

-walk and we work alongside leaders and practitioners within schools to change the status quo of education
+We’ve walked the walk and we work alongside leaders and practitioners within schools to change the status quo of education

 Grounded by the ideology of fostering greater diversity and inclusion, CLS adds tremendous value to the educational sector, paving the way for students to excel, regardless of their cultural or ethnic backgrounds and social-economic status.